everydaysecurity/everydaysecurity/Ransomware_And_Backup.md

 *   CDs, DVDs, and USB flash drives→ these options are great for holding small amounts of data such as your photos from one or two months
     *   Modern flash drives are rewritable but can sometimes be unreliable
     *   Most CDs and DVDs are write one, meaning once written these data on the medium can’t be changed or modified
-    *   Most modern day laptops have removed CD/DVD drive readers because they are an aging storage method due to the small amount of data that they can hold on one disk
 *   Solid State Disk (SSD) → this means that this method of storage does not require moving parts and utilizes flash technology similar to a USB flash drive
     *   Most SSDs can support high amounts of storage (some over 1 TB)
     *   Due to caching technology SSDs allow for quick access and lightning fast transfer speeds